eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ## Entity: ConferencePolicy

-**Description**: Represents adjustable rules or global constraints for a conference: e.g., max session length, break intervals, or quiet hours.
-Used in aggregator constraints.
+**Description**: Represents adjustable rules or global constraints for a conference.

 ### Fields
 - **id**